areen-b/secure-communication-system/README.md

 java Sender
 ```

-to AES encrypt the message with the RSA keypair, attach a MAC, and write the data to `Transmitted_Data.txt`.
+to AES encrypt the message with the RSA keypair, generate and attach a MAC, and write the data to `Transmitted_Data.txt`.

 To decrypt, run: